pavel-macovschi/checkbox-beautifier/README.md

 ## Add custom css styles to input checkboxes to make it unique and beautiful to match you own web design.

-## It is written in pure javascript and completely CSS free, without dependencies.
+## It is written in pure javascript and completely CSS free, without extra dependencies.

 #### Browser's compatibility: